The wall of silence in our society is very hard to break through, especially in the media!

 “Problems cannot be solved with words, but only through experience, not merely corrective experience, but through a reliving of early fear (sadness, anger).” – ALICE MILLER

 This article by Dr. Alice Miller “The Longest Journey” articulates very well the traps of Spirituality/Religion/Morality.
-My experience it has been the same as Dr. Alice Miller’s, it has been a very long Journey, it has taken me also all of my life to finely free myself of all the crutches and get two healthy legs to stand on.
+My experience it has been the same as Dr. Alice Miller’s, it has been a very long Journey, it has taken me also all of my life to finally free myself of all the crutches and get two healthy legs to stand on.

 If we want to free ourselves we have to face, acknowledge, articulate and feel our painful truth.